Condor-Performance-Modeling/how-to/LLVM_FOR_RISCV.md

                  ]>>;
 ```

+> [!IMPORTANT]
+> Based on my observations I suspect that the defined fusion will not always be applied, as LLVM does not blindly follow these definitions.
+Instead, it evaluates whether the fusion makes sense based on the context, ensuring it does not alter the function and that it provides a benefit.

+> [!IMPORTANT]
+> Fusion predicates with multiple instructions seem to be possible, but I have not yet found a way to make them compile.
+When using multiple CheckOpcode/CheckAll LLVM complains with error: Value specified for template argument 'SimpleFusion:prolog' is of type CheckAll; expected type list<FusionPredicate>.

 ### Add new fusion predicator feature to processor definition

 To enable the macro fusion feature for a specific processor, you need to update the processor model in the `llvm/lib/Target/RISCV/RISCVProcessors.td` file to include the new fusion feature.